ckeditor/ckeditor5/docs/getting-started/setup/optimizing-build-size.md

 # Optimizing build size

-By default, the CKEditor&nbsp;5 packages are well optimized and the vast majority of the code is tree-shakeable, meaning that most of the unused (or "dead") code is removed during the build process.
-However, there are some additional steps you can take to further optimize the build size, as the default installation methods were designed to be as developer-friendly as possible, not necessarily to produce the smallest possible build.
+By default, the CKEditor&nbsp;5 packages are well-optimized.
+Most of the code is tree-shakeable, meaning that most unused (or "dead") code is removed during the build process.
+However, there are additional steps you can take to further optimize the build size, as the default installation methods were designed to be as developer-friendly as possible, not necessarily to produce the smallest possible build.

-Note that the build size optimization is only possible when using the npm build and module bundler.
-The CDN build cannot be optimized this way, as it is intended to include all plugins, features and styles.
+The build size optimization is only possible when using the npm build and module bundler.
+The CDN build cannot be optimized this way, as it is intended to include all plugins, features, and styles.

 ## How to optimize the build size